moraneus/TP-DejaVu/README.md

     X -> Y             : Logical implication.
 If X then Y X <-> Y            : Logical biconditional.
 True only if X and Y have the same boolean value

+### Default Values Within the Initiate Assignment
+Inside the initiate block, we can define some global variables.
+These variables can be assigned specific values corresponding to their types, but they can also be assigned default values when no value is provided by the user.
+The default values are as follows:

+* "" (empty string) for type `string`
+* 0 for types `int`, `float`, and `double`
+* false for type `bool`
+* Map.empty[String, Double] for type `prob`

 ## Usage Examples Of TP-DejaVu